Learn how we use evidence-based behaviour change campaigns to improve and save lives in low-income countries.

 The Zaka campaign, which means “family” or “home” in Mooré language, focuses on tackling the barriers to family planning uptake across Burkina Faso, where contraceptives have recently become free in some areas.
 We conducted focus group discussions with families in different regions of the country to update our understanding of these barriers.
 The main barriers include fear of side effects and lack of information about different contraceptive methods.

-Based on these findings, our team in Burkina Faso are producing family planning radio spots and broadcast drama segments for interactive phone-in shows that will help men and women make informed choices about how to plan their families.
+Based on these findings, our team in Burkina Faso are producing 82 radio spots and twice weekly drama segments for interactive phone-in shows that will help men and women make informed choices about how to plan their families.

-We are also working with our radio station partners to broadcast interactive phone-in shows 2 hours per night, 2 nights per week on 17 of these stations.
+We are also working with our radio station partners to broadcast interactive phone-in shows 2 hours per night, 2 nights per week.
 This format allows audiences to phone in and discuss their fears, beliefs, and uncertainties about family planning with peers, and to receive accurate information and reassurance from health experts.

 We are conducting large-scale surveys to gather data on knowledge, attitudes and behaviours related to family planning and contraceptive methods.
 We will also collect and analyse health facility data on the number of family planning consultations and procedures.
 Impact data will be published here when it is available.